-- 24.1 Monitoring and Enforcing Compliance with the Code127 - 24.1.1 Compliance by Signatories with the Code and the International Standards shall be monitored by WADA in accordance with the International Standard for Code Compliance by Signatories. - 24.1.2 To facilitate such monitoring, each Signatory shall report to WADA on its compliance with the Code and the International Standards as and when required by WADA.
-As part of that reporting, the Signatory shall accurately provide all of the information requested by WADA and shall explain the actions it is taking to correct any Non-Conformities. - 24.1.3 Failure by a Signatory to provide accurate information in accordance with Article 24.1.2 itself constitutes an instance of Non-Conformity with the Code, as does failure by a Signatory to submit accurate information to WADA where required by other Articles of the Code or by the International Standard for Code Compliance by Signatories or other International Standard. - 24.1.4 In cases of Non-Conformity (whether with reporting obligations or otherwise), WADA shall follow the corrective procedures set out in the International Standard for Code Compliance by Signatories.
-If the Signatory or its delegate fails to correct the Non-Conformities within the specified timeframe, then (following approval of such course by WADA's Executive Committee) WADA shall send a formal notice to the Signatory, alleging that the Signatory is non-compliant, specifying the consequences that WADA proposes should apply for such non-compliance from the list of potential consequences set forth in Article 24.1.12, and specifying the conditions that WADA proposes the Signatory should have to satisfy in order to be Reinstated to the list of Code-compliant Signatories.
-That notice will be publicly reported in accordance with the International Standard for Code Compliance by Signatories. - 24.1.5 If the Signatory does not dispute WADA's allegation of non-compliance or the consequences or Reinstatement conditions proposed by WADA within twenty-one (21) days of receipt of the formal notice, the non-compliance alleged will be deemed admitted and the consequences and Reinstatement conditions proposed will be deemed accepted, the notice will automatically become and will be issued by WADA as a final decision, and (without prejudice to any appeal filed in accordance with Article 13.6) it will be enforceable with immediate effect in accordance with Article 24.1.9.
-The decision will be publicly reported as provided in the International Standard for Code Compliance by Signatories or other International Standards. - 24.1.6 If the Signatory wishes to dispute WADA's allegation of non-compliance, and/or the consequences and/or the Reinstatement conditions proposed by WADA, it must notify WADA in writing within twenty-one (21) days of its receipt of the notice from WADA.
-In that event, WADA shall file a formal notice of dispute with CAS, and that dispute will be resolved by the CAS Ordinary Arbitration Division in accordance with the International Standard for Code Compliance by Signatories.
-WADA shall have the burden of proving to the CAS Panel, on the balance of probabilities, that the
+- 24.1 Monitoring and Enforcing Compliance with the Code142 - 24.1.1 Compliance by Signatories with the Code and the International Standards shall be monitored by WADA in accordance with the International Standard for Code Compliance by Signatories.
+To facilitate such monitoring, each Signatory shall report to WADA on its compliance with the Code and the International Standards as and when required by WADA, providing all of the information requested by WADA and explaining the actions it is taking to correct any Non-Conformities.
+Any failure to provide complete and accurate compliance information to WADA, whether further to this Code Article or otherwise as required under the Code and/or any International Standard, constitutes a Non-Conformity with the Code. - For all Non-Conformities (whether with information requirements or otherwise), 24.1.2 WADA shall follow the corrective procedures set out in the International Standard for Code Compliance by Signatories.
+If the Signatory fails to correct the Non-Conformities within the specified timeframe, WADA shall send a formal notice to the Signatory, alleging that it is non-compliant, categorizing the requirement(s) in question as Critical, High Priority, or General, identifying any Aggravating Circumstances alleged by WADA (only in cases involving non-compliance with one or more Critical requirements), specifying from the list set out in Article 24.1.4 the consequences that WADA proposes should apply for such non-compliance (in accordance with Article 10 of the International Standard for Code Compliance by Signatories), and also specifying the conditions that WADA proposes the Signatory should have to satisfy in order to be Reinstated (in accordance with Article 11 of the International Standard for Code Compliance by Signatories).
+That notice will be publicly reported in accordance with the International Standard for Code Compliance by Signatories. - 24.1.3 If the Signatory wishes to dispute the alleged non-compliance and/or the proposed consequences and Reinstatement conditions set out in WADA's Article 24.1.2 notice, within twenty-one (21) days of receipt of that notice the Signatory (i) must advise WADA of the nature and scope of that dispute in writing; and (ii) must pay WADA a non-refundable administration fee of CHF 5,000. - a) If the Signatory satisfies both conditions within the 21-day deadline, WADA shall file a formal notice of the dispute with CAS, the dispute will be resolved by the CAS Ordinary Arbitration Division in accordance with Code Article 24.1.8 and Article 9.4 of the International Standard for Code Compliance by Signatories, and no consequences or Reinstatement conditions will come into effect unless and until CAS so orders.
+WADA shall have the burden or proving to the CAS Panel,

-^{127 [}Comment to Article 24.1: Defined terms specific to Article 24.1 are set forth at the end of Appendix 1 to the Code.]
+^{142 [}Comment to Article 24.1: Defined terms specific to Article 24.1 are set forth at the end of Appendix 1 to the Code.]